maroha/superior/homework_1.md

 13. Can the order become void?
 Yes.
 14. Where do you want to store the log files of waiter's clock-in's, cash-ins/outs etc?
-15. This data will be stored at DB table.
+This data will be stored at DB table.
-16. Do you need a tutorial after your first log in?
+15. Do you need a tutorial after your first log in?
-17. No.
+No.
-18. How are your employees getting their money transfered to their account after you acquire their hours worked from the POS?
+16. How are your employees getting their money transfered to their account after you acquire their hours worked from the POS?
-19. Accountant gets that data, and make employees trasfer.
+Accountant gets that data, and make employees trasfer.
-20. Should waiters have the option to delete a check or should it be only for managers?
+17. Should waiters have the option to delete a check or should it be only for managers?
-21. No, it can make head waiter.
+No, it can make head waiter.
-22. Can you whatch all waiters logs?
+18. Can you whatch all waiters logs?
-23. Yes.
+Yes.
-24. What has bad with old POS?
+19. What has bad with old POS?
-25. Every restaurant has its own POS.
+Every restaurant has its own POS.
+  * Mis selle küsimuse mõte on, vastus midagi ka ei selgita?
-26. Do you need to have an option to enter special offers?
+20. Do you need to have an option to enter special offers?
-27. Yes, to order goods from the warehouse.
+Yes, to order goods from the warehouse.
-28. Do you need system administrator in your restaurant?
+21. Do you need system administrator in your restaurant?
-29. Yes, it would be great.
+Yes, it would be great.
 30. Do you need an overview of warehouse current state?
 Yes.
 31. Do you have daily, weekly or any interval discounts for certain purchases?